Nissan Skyline: 2019 update

+The 2019 update went on sale on 16 July 2019 in Japan.
 Changes include redesigned front fascia to be more similar to the R35 GT-R, reuse of Nissan logo emblems, rounded taillamps akin to older Skyline models, addition of 3.0 L VR30DDTT twin turbo V6 engine option and discontinuation of Mercedes-Benz 274930 engine option, and introduction of ProPilot 2.0 safety system.
 This update also reintroduced the "400R" moniker, which is equivalent to the US market Q50 Red Sport 400 grade.
 The 400R grade has a power output of 405 PS from its VR30DDTT engine.

-Japan models went on sale on 16 July 2019.
+Skyline Nismo (2023)

+The Skyline Nismo and Skyline Nismo Limited were unveiled on 8 August 2023.
+The Nismo version is limited to 1,000 units, while the Nismo Limited is limited to 100 units.
+These two versions were on sale in early September in Japanese market.
+It uses the same engine as 400R but tuned by the engineers involved in the development of the GT500 racing class engine.

 Body styles

 Engines

-350GT FOUR HYBRID models include ATTESA-ETS four-wheel-drive system.
+350GT Four Hybrid models include ATTESA-ETS four-wheel-drive system.

 Transmissions

-Equipment

-Beginning with 2016-04-18, 350GT HYBRID, 350GT FOUR HYBRID, 200GT-t models include all-direction support system in the emergency brake.

 Production

 Skyline sedan was built in Tochigi Plant (Kaminokawa-machi, Kawachi-gun, Tochigi prefecture).

 The turbocharged engine and automatic transmission used by Skyline 200GT-t sedan were built by Daimler.

 11,673 Skyline sedans were recalled due to faulty direct adaptive steering program leading to steering wheel fail to return to neutral position, which can be triggered by steering a parked vehicle when starting engine.